MadhawaJayagoda/DC_Paxos_Algorithm-MSc_yr1_sem2/README.md

-# Paxos Algorithm Implementation - MSc Year 1 Semester 2
+# Paxos Algorithm Implementation- MSc Year 1 Semester 2

 This GitHub repository contains an implementation of the Paxos algorithm, providing a robust and efficient solution for reaching consensus in distributed systems.
 This is done as an assignment for MSc Year 1 Semester 2 - Distributed Computing, where there is a list of numbers and out of them prime numbers should be detected using Paxos algorithm.
 There are mainly three roles: